rabirabeeh/SPIRIT-SER/README.md

 ```
 By using kick, add, promote, demote Commands, Your WhatsApp account may be banned.
-Amru_sir_v2 or we are not responsible for your account,
+spirit ser or we are not responsible for your account,
 This bot is intended for the purpose of having fun with some fun commands
 and group management with some helpfull commands.